Tronald/CoordinateSharp/README.md

 </p>
 <br/>

 CoordinateSharp is a simple .NET library that is designed to assist with geographic coordinate conversions, formatting and location based celestial calculations.
-This library has the ability to convert various lat long formats, UTM, MGRS(NATO UTM) and Cartesian (Spherical and ECEF X, Y, Z).

 Change notes can be viewed [here](https://www.coordinatesharp.com/ChangeNotes)